-ACAM calculates air criteria pollutants, criteria pollutant precursors, and greenhouse gases for an action and its alternatives for all of the above typical Air Force activities (see Table 6,
+ACAM calculates air criteria pollutants, criteria pollutant precursors, and GHGs, for an action and its alternatives for all typical USAF activities that potentially are part of a proposed action.
+The resultant ACAM calculations are presented in a visual timeline (see

-Typical Air Force Activities with Air Emissions) that potentially are part of a proposed action.
-The resultant ACAM calculations are presented in a visual timeline (see Figure 5-6, ACAM Timeline View, above for example of timeline), an analysis report, and an in-depth calculation report.
+Figure 6-6, ACAM Timeline View, above for example of timeline), an analysis report, and an in-depth calculation report.